Assassin's Creed: Board games

+Concert

 Assassin's Creed Symphony is a tour across North America and Europe featuring composers who worked on the soundtracks of each game in the series, including Jesper Kyd, Lorne Balfe, Brian Tyler, Austin Wintory, Sarah Schachner, Winifred Phillips, Elitsa Alexandrova, Chris Tilton, Ryan Amon, and The Flight.
 It was scheduled to begin in the summer of 2019, and expected to feature holographic characters from the series.
 The 2019–2020 tour was canceled due to the COVID-19 pandemic.

-The concert Assassin’s Creed Symphonic Adventure, developed by Overlook Events, was presented in a world premiere in Paris on October 29, 2022, at the Le Grand Rex.
-The world premiere celebrate the 15th anniversary of the game series.
+The concert Assassin's Creed Symphonic Adventure, developed by Overlook Events, was presented in a world premiere in Paris on October 29, 2022, at the Le Grand Rex.
+The world premiere celebrated the 15th anniversary of the video game series.
 An international world tour is scheduled to begin in 2023.
-The concert is to a two-hour performance with a full symphonic orchestra, also featuring a choir and soloists.
+The concert is a two-hour performance with a full symphonic orchestra, also featuring a choir and soloists.

 Reception

-The Assassin's Creed series have received mainly positive reviews from critics, with Blast Magazine calling it "the standout series on [the seventh generation] of consoles".
+The Assassin's Creed series has received mainly positive reviews from critics, with Blast Magazine calling it "the standout series on [the seventh generation] of consoles".
 It has been praised for its ambitious game design, visuals, and narratives but criticized for its technical issues and annual releases of almost every installment; the series' shift, which started in Origins, towards prioritising role-playing mechanics over stealth in several games has been considered polarizing.

-As of September 2019, the series has sold over 140 million copies with over 95 million players, becoming Ubisoft's best selling franchise and one of the highest selling video game franchises of all time.
+As of September 2019, the series had sold over 140 million copies with over 95 million players, becoming Ubisoft's best selling franchise and one of the highest selling video game franchises of all time.
 By September 2022, total sales of the series had reached 200 million.
+The franchise reportedly generated around €4 billion in the decade leading up to 2024.